Tommliu/Parallel-Ant-Colony-System/README.md

 ![A hierarchical view of parallel approaches](https://github.com/Tommliu/Parallel-Ant-Colony-System/blob/gh-pages/Hierarchy_Parallel_ACO%20.png)

+There are three major factors in the parallel design: #colonies, cooperation mode and granularity.
+From the perspective of parallel problems, cooperation is a crucial design choice that could greatly affect the performance.
+Some evaluation metrics include Computational efficiency, speedup and quality of the results.

+**Master-slave model**.
+This category applies a hierarchical parallel model, where a master process manages the global information(i.e. pheromone matrix, best-so-far solution, etc.) and it also controls a group of slave processes that perform subordinated tasks,related to the ACO search space exploration.
+The model includes three distinguished subcategories regarding the granularity.

+**Cellular model**.
+A single colony is structured in small neigh-borhoods, each one with its own pheromone matrix.
+Each ant is placed in a cell in a toroidal grid, and the trail pheromone update in each matrix considers only the solutions constructed by the ants in its neighborhood.
+The model uses overlapping neighborhoods, so the effect of finding high-quality solutions gradually spreads to other neighborhoods using the diffusion model employed in cellular evolutionary algorithms

 ## CHALLENGE
 1. Since our project is focusing on analyzing various parallel models based on OpenMP and OpenMPI.
 There will be plenty of implementation requirements throughout the process.
 Table 1 describes the models we are going to implement.